statnett/cimsparql/docs/submodules/model.rst

 Model
 =====

-.. inheritance-diagram:: cimsparql.model.CimModel
+.. inheritance-diagram:: cimsparql.model.SingleClientModel
    :top-classes: cimsparql.url.Prefix

-The cimsparql.model module contains the base class CimModel for both :doc:`graphdb.GraphDBClient <graphdb>` get_table as well as a set of predefined CIM queries.
+The cimsparql.model module contains the base class SingleClientModel for both :doc:`graphdb.GraphDBClient <graphdb>` get_table as well as a set of predefined CIM queries.